SZaidH/rem-waste-react-challenge/README.md

 - **Quality Assurance:** I thoroughly tested the developed page across various devices to confirm its responsiveness and meticulously checked for any general application errors to ensure stability.

 **Completion Date:** June 5, 2025

+### Phase 4: Hosting

+For the deployment of the application, Vercel was chosen as the hosting platform.
+Its seamless integration with Git repositories and efficient build process allowed for a quick and straightforward deployment.
+The webpage is now live and accessible.

+**Completion Date:** June 5, 2025

+## Future Considerations

+Beyond the scope of this assessment, for a production-level application of this complexity and potential growth, I would implement several key architectural enhancements:

+- **Advanced State Management:** To handle the growing complexity of the skip ordering process and ensure efficient data flow across various components, my choice would be either Zustand or React's Context API.
+While `useState` is sufficient for this particular page, a centralized state solution would streamline managing the selected skip, user details, and order progression across multiple steps and pages.
+- **TypeScript Integration:** As the project scales and features are added, relying solely on JavaScript can become challenging for large codebases.
+TypeScript would be my preferred choice.
+Its static typing capabilities would allow for catching bugs early in the development cycle, improve code readability, facilitate refactoring, and ultimately save significant development time and effort in the long run.